 Happy People Exercise Regularly

-You will probably end up feeling less stressed and having a brighter outlook after exercising.
+You will probably feel less stressed and have a brighter outlook after exercising.
 The key to gaining the most happiness from exercise is paying attention to how long your workouts last.

 Happy People Express Gratitude Often